ayeshuukhan/Newsly/news/README.md

-# ⬡ NeuralPress — AI-Powered News Recommendation App
+# Newsly — AI-Powered News Recommendation App

 A full-stack web application that fetches news articles based on user interests and uses an AI model to personalise recommendations.